Achievable logoAchievable logo

 Call spreads

-We’ll dive deep into call spreads in this chapter.
+We’ll focus on call spreads in this chapter.
 As a reminder, a call spread is:

 Long call & short call

-You should expect most math-based spread test questions to be on vertical (price) spreads, where the contracts have the same expiration but different strike prices.
+Most math-based spread questions focus on vertical (price) spreads, where both contracts have the same expiration but different strike prices.
 For example:

 Long 1 ABC Jan 60 call